Current location

 What would you say about French people?

-I made friends with a few french people and they were so, so lovely.
-I think they’re mainly nice, BUT have experienced some really NOT nice ones as well.
+I made friends with a few French people and they were so, so lovely.
+I think they’re mainly nice, but I have experienced some really not nice ones as well.
 I feel like Parisians have a tendency to stare, so that’s weird, and do find some to be quite cold.
-I luckily met most of my french friends through other people, I don’t know how I would have made friends if I wanted to!
-Actually, it’s amazing how many Canadians/Australians I have met here, as well.
-It does surprise me how many french people don’t speak english!!
-That I found to be weird, but each person I’ve encountered has always had the desire to speak more english, if theirs weren’t perfect.
+I luckily met most of my French friends through other people, I don’t know how I would have made friends if I wanted to!
+Actually, it’s amazing how many Canadians and Australians I have met here.
+It does surprise me how many French people don’t speak English!!
+That I found to be weird, but each person I’ve encountered has always had the desire to speak more English, if theirs wasn’t perfect.
 Interview Rachelle PVT France - Picnic Paris

 pvtistes

-What did you miss from Canada during these 2 years?
+What did you miss from Canada during these two years?

 I missed how easy things were!
 I’ve come across some very annoying and weird challenges, mainly bureaucracy and I just roll my eyes because I know it would never happen back home!
-Otherwise of course I’ve missed my family and friends, but I’ve been very fortunate as everyone has visited me and I’ve gotten to share my french, Parisian life.
+Otherwise of course I’ve missed my family and friends, but I’ve been very fortunate as everyone has visited me and I’ve gotten to share my new Parisian life with them.

 pvtistes

-What will you miss from France, once you’ll be back home?
+What will you miss most from France once you’re back home?

 pvtistes